Safe Routes to School:

 Matter: To improve the likelihood that federal investment in the SRTS program will be used to supplement, rather than replace, state or local spending on similar activities, Congress may wish to consider requiring a state or local match for the program, while possibly including provisions that would protect low-income communities from being at a disadvantage when competing for SRTS funds.

 Comments: No legislation has been proposed to revise the Safe Routes to School Program.
+In July 2012, MAP-21 consolidated several programs--including the SRTS program--into the Transportation Alternatives Program (TAP).
+TAP does not require local matches.

 Recommendations for Executive Action